fitrialif/Maker-Uno---Asal-Kau-Bahagia/README.md

 # Maker-Uno-Asal-Kau-Bahagia

 This code will generate tone melody for famous Indonesia song "Armada - Asal Kau Bahagia" in solo part.
-For more details on how it works, please refer Youtube link below: https://www.youtube.com/watch?v=zg8-vOojoYU
+For more details on how it works, please refer Youtube link: https://www.youtube.com/watch?v=zg8-vOojoYU

 ## Contribution